Ibrahim-Hegazi/The-Ultimate-Docker-File/README.md

 - Jupyter uses a **token** (`devtoken`) instead of username/password - pass in URL or Jupyter Lab login screen
 - Internal services communicate via **container names** (e.g., `postgres-airflow`, not `localhost`)
 - External access from your host machine uses **localhost** with the exposed ports
-- The `pip-cache` and `pip-packages` Docker volumes persist Python packages across container restarts
+- The `pip-cache` Docker volume persists Python packages across container restarts

 ---